AndreaGraziosi/BreakOut-JS/READme.md

 ```
 ## A fun game of Bouncy Ball and Paddle!
 ```
-#### * Player can use a mouse or key board arrows to move the paddle so that the bouncy ball does not bounce on the floor.
+#### Player can use a mouse or key board arrows to move the paddle to hit the ball
 * Points are accumulated if player successfully taps the ball into the brick wall, deleting the brick!
 * Each player has 3 lives!